JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-scrollbars.md

 ## Scroll modifiers

 The `verticalScroll` and `horizontalScroll` modifiers provide the simplest way to allow the user to scroll an element when the bounds of its contents are larger than its maximum size constraints.
-You can attach the `VerticalScrollbar` composable to the `Modifier.verticalScroll` component, and the `HorizontalScrollbar` composable to the `Modifier.horizontalScroll`component:
+You can attach the `VerticalScrollbar` composable to a scrollable component with the `verticalScroll` modifier and the `HorizontalScrollbar` composable to a scrollable component with the `horizontalScroll` modifier:

 ```kotlin
 import androidx.compose.foundation.HorizontalScrollbar